 - Ask for reviews and feedback – Tell people to send testimonials or leave reviews on your FaceBook page.
-(Note that Google reviews are inactive for a short period of time.)
+(Note that Google reviews & Google ads are inactive for a short period of time.)

-- Share company updates on social media and ask your friends and followers to share it too.
+- Share company updates on social media and ask your friends and followers to share them too.
 Build a following and awareness in this time period.

 - Offer rewards if you have a loyalty program associated with your brand.
 If you don’t, then start one!

-- Give virtual consultations – there are many applications and Softwares available to connect with your clients digitally.
+- Give virtual consultations – there are many applications and Software available to connect with your clients digitally.
 There may be some ways you can continue to serve them during the pandemic.